Keyboard shortcuts

 Preparing the core

-We will prepare the core for both kinds of supported shells - native ones and WebAssembly ones.
+We will prepare the core for native, WebAssembly, and C# shells.

 # shared/Cargo.toml